 In 1950, at night, a passenger train kills a man on the tracks.
 He is Orzechowski, an engineer since 1914.
 An inquiry immediately follows.
 Testimony takes the form of flashbacks.
 Tuszka, the station master, believes Orzechowski was a saboteur; at least one on the inquiry panel agrees.
 Zapora, the young engineer on the train that hit Orzechowski, gives more complicated testimony about the dead man - stiff-necked, proud, imperious, critical of Zapora and other younger workers.
 The signalman at the crossing where Orzechowski died also testifies.
 Can the panel arrive at the truth in a world where workers unite, inferior coal is a badge of honor, and the old order is suspect?
-Written by

 Did You Know?